 Lampshaded and subverted in Tales of the Abyss.
 All of the girls (and Ion) discuss how romantic the snowy city of Keterburg is and how lovely it would be to walk with a gentleman through the snow.
 Unfortunately, Jade is, off visiting his sister, Guy is terrified of being close to women and the fact that all of the women in town like to keep close is driving him crazy, and Luke's outfit has a bare stomach which is now freezing.
 Needless to say, the women are disappointed, except Tear who thought it was cute that Luke was worried about his belly freezing.

-In Tomoyo's route in the CLANNAD visual novel, Tomoya breaks up with her so that she can focus on her responsibilities and become successful.
+In Tomoyo's route, Tomoya breaks up with her so that she can focus on her responsibilities and become successful.
 After eight months, he walks out of the school one day and sees her standing in the snow in front of him.
 She tells him that her responsibilities are concluded, that she loves him, and that she has been waiting for him for those whole eight months.
 They hug.

-Done exactly the same way in the bonus episode of CLANNAD called "Another World: Tomoyo".
+Done in the bonus episode called "Another World: Tomoyo".

 In Fate/stay night, Ilya makes it snow when parting with Shirou at one point.
 It's actually a mix of the two types listed in that Ilya is his adopted sister, so not quite romantic love, plus she's a little strange sometimes and sad girl in the snow, because it's one of the big clues to Shirou that her cheerful act is mostly a facade against being hurt anymore.
 Apparently, every Holy Grail War in Fuyuki has taken place in winter.
 You know some people love that grail.